 The day-to-day operational activity is undertaken within the Financial Services Unit at the Council.
 The main officers who have responsibility for daily transactions are the Senior Accountant and the Service Accountants.

-The Authorising Officers for transactions are the Strategic Director (Corporate Resources), Financial Services Manager and the Revenues and Customer Services Manager.
+The Authorising Officers for transactions are the Chief Executive, Strategic Director (Corporate Resources), Head of Finance.
 Any new borrowing or investment has to have the prior approval of the Strategic Director (Corporate Resources).

 External Support for Treasury Activity